pulpocaminante/gui-pwn/README.md

-## GUI Pwn
+# GUI Pwn - A Proof-of-Concept for GUI-Based UAC Bypass

-GUI Pwn is a proof-of-concept for a highly reliable GUI-based UAC bypass.
-It has always been said that GUI bypasses are "inherently" unreliable, and I set out to prove that this is not the case.
+## Overview

-It even has a [fairly low detection rate.](https://www.virustotal.com/gui/file/5b345e99ad733a73876dbee4186d3da89b5fab893164e4362d542f82f9a9fe7b/summary)
+GUI Pwn is a proof-of-concept project developed to demonstrate the viability of a highly reliable GUI-based User Account Control (UAC) bypass.
+Traditionally, GUI bypasses have been deemed "inherently" unreliable.
+This project challenges that notion, providing a robust and consistent method for UAC bypass with a relatively low detection rate.

-Functionality has been subtley disabled to prevent malicious use of this code, particularly by copy/pasting.
+**Disclaimer:** This project is for educational and demonstration purposes only.
+Certain functionalities have been subtly disabled to prevent malicious usage and to discourage misuse.
+Please use responsibly and ethically.